underscoreio/essential-slick/src/pages/modifying_data.md

 The `result` will be the message with the auto-generated `id` field correctly set.

-This is a general purpose client-side transformation.
+That's one example, but `into` is a general purpose client-side transformation.
 That is, it runs in your Scala application and not the database.
 Any `returning` expression can have an `into`.
 The `into` part is a function from the type being inserted and the type returned, to some other type.
 In the above example the type of the `into` function is:

 ~~~ scala
 (Message, Long) => Message